Subscribe to our new Telegram channel for the latest updates on current issues.

 This one is the most obvious (duh).
 Dr Mahathir was a proper adult of 31 years old when Malaya gained independence from the British in 1957, and an older “youth” of 38 years when Malaysia was formed in 1963.

-Back then, he was still considered a youth because he was still below 40 years old.
+Back then, he was still considered a youth because it extended to 40-years-old of age.

 2. Car tyres